kubeflow/website/content/docs/guides/components/chainer.md

   weight = 4
 +++

+## What is Chainer?

+[Chainer](https://chainer.org/) is a powerful, flexible and intuitive deep learning framework.

+- Chainer supports CUDA computation.
+It only requires a few lines of code to leverage a GPU.
+It also runs on multiple GPUs with little effort.
+- Chainer supports various network architectures including feed-forward nets, convnets, recurrent nets and recursive nets.
+It also supports per-batch architectures.
+- Forward computation can include any control flow statements of Python without lacking the ability of backpropagation.
+It makes code intuitive and easy to debug.

+[ChainerMN](https://github.com/chainer/chainermn) is an additional package for Chainer, a flexible deep learning framework.
+ChainerMN enables multi-node distributed deep learning with the following features:

+- Scalable --- it makes full use of the latest technologies such as NVIDIA NCCL and CUDA-Aware MPI,
+- Flexible --- even dynamic neural networks can be trained in parallel thanks to Chainer's flexibility, and
+- Easy --- minimal changes to existing user code are required.

+[This blog post](https://chainer.org/general/2017/02/08/Performance-of-Distributed-Deep-Learning-Using-ChainerMN.html) provides a benchmark results using up to 128 GPUs.

 ## Installing Chainer Operator

 If you haven't already done so please follow the [Getting Started Guide](/docs/started/getting-started/) to deploy Kubeflow.